-- 1. The child's unearned income (including taxable scholarship) was more that the threshold (\$2300 for 2023).
+- 1. The child's unearned income (including taxable scholarship) was more that the threshold (\$2600 for 2024).
 If the threshold is exceeded, only unearned income in excess of the threshold is hit with the higher Kiddie Tax. - 2.
-The child is required to file a return for the tax year. - 3.
+The child is required to file a return for the tax year (based on 4012 Chart B and this does not include Self-Employment tax). - 3.
 The child was either: - a.
 Under 18 at the end of the year, or - b.
-Age 18 at the end of the year and did not have earned income that was more than half of their support, (support does not include amounts received as scholarships), or - c.
-A full time student at least age 19 and under age 24 at the end of the tax year and did not have earned income that was more than half of their support (support does not include amounts received as scholarships). - 4.
+Age 18 at the end of the year and did not have earned income that was more than half of their support\, (support does not include amounts received as scholarships), or - c.
+A full-time student at least age 19 and under age 24 at the end of the tax year and did not have earned income that was more than half of their support\ (support does not include amounts received as scholarships). - 4.
 At least one of the child's parents is alive at the end of the tax year. - 5.
 The child does not file a joint return for the tax year.

-One of the rules to be a "qualifying child" is the child cannot provide more than half of their support (except for EIC).
+\ One of the rules to be a "qualifying child" is the child cannot provide more than half of their support (except for EIC).

 PUB 929, Tax Rules for Children and Dependents, Figure 2 has a flow chart that details the above requirements and may be easier to follow - see the last page.
+The IRS is not revising PUB 929 and this copy is from 2021, but can be used with minor adjustments for 2024.